TeamIRI/darkshield-files-api-benchmarks/s3-async/README.md

 temporary files on the client.
 Instead, they are streamed in chunks directly between the S3 bucket and the API.

-The masked files will be placed under the *masked* key in the root of the original bucket.
+The masked files will be placed under the *darkshield-masked* key in the root of the bucket.

-The *results.json* for each masked file will be placed inside of the *results* folder.
+The *results.json* for each masked file will be placed inside of the *darkshield-results* key in the root of the bucket.
 The name of each file will be *{filename}-results.json*.
+Use the *--no-results* flag to disable results.json generation.

 To execute, run *python main.py bucket_name_or_url*.
 The script will use the *default* profile in your AWS credentials file in order to access the bucket unless the